windycom/windy-plugin-template/docs/WINDY_API.md

 **rqstOpen, rqstClose, closeAll**
 Requests to load and open or close plug-ins (see later)

-**pluginOpend, pluginClosed**
+**pluginOpened, pluginClosed**
-Lazy loaded plugin was sucessully loaded and opend/closed
+Lazy loaded plugin was sucessully loaded and opened/closed

 **redrawLayers**
 Forces various renderers to render layers, for example after reconfiguring  color gradient, or changing particle animation settings.